bibleexchange/courses/james-reynolds-sr-sermon-outlines/001/004_life-blood-of-fellowship/the-life-blood-of-fellowship.md

 SURETY: a person who takes responsibility for another's performance of an undertaking, for example their appearing in court or the payment of a debt.

-No matter how badly we have failed in the past ...
+No matter how badly we have failed in the past &hellip;

-> "...and the blood of Jesus Christ his Son cleanseth us from all sin."
+> "&hellip;and the blood of Jesus Christ his Son cleanseth us from all sin."

 ### The Light Reveals the Problem; the Blood Cleanses the Problem.